 Everyone in Chicago takes pride in the gorgeous skyline the city has built.
-From historical legends such as the Wrigley Building and modern marvels like the Aqua building, the skyline is a huge part of Chicago’s identity and a sight that both natives and tourists love to behold.
 But how well do you know the Chicago skyline?
 Do you know the story behind those buildings?

 Chicago Line Cruises offers architectural tours on the Chicago River, and put this knowledge to use by creating a guide to the skyscrapers of Chicago.
 Each building is featured with the date it was built, the firm who designed it, it’s proper name, and a bit of backstory on the building itself.
 Now anyone can be an expert on Chicago architecture.

 This interactive graphic was featured on DNA Info, Streetwise, Time Out Chicago, and Curbed Chicago – all helping to boost Chicago Line’s local rankings.